 Having access to a locally based point of energy recovery allows RiverRidge to offer its customers an even higher level of confidence that its waste is being treated in an environmentally sound manner and with the smallest possible carbon footprint.

-For more details on the facility or to discuss how your organisations waste can be engineered into a waste derived fuel please email the company on email@example.com.
+For more details on the facility, check out our latest brochure on FCG or to discuss how your organisations waste can be engineered into a waste derived fuel please email the company on email@example.com.